Kyoreosity/Kyoreosity/readme.md

          </details>

 ## Life List ##

- Markup : - [x]  Went to other countries with family.
+- [x]   Went to other countries with family.
 - [x]   Finished elementary life.
 - [x]   Almost done with high school life.
 - [ ]   Senior high life is coming.
 - [ ]   Go visit a country alone or with friends.
+- [ ]   Meet your long distance friend.

 ### Other Socials ###